 • Asphalt follow-up: After absorbing the excess spill, spray a biodegradable oven cleaning product on the affected area (make sure it specifies “biodegradable,” so that you do not splash or rinse away any caustic chemicals into your lawn) and let it sit for up to 30 minutes before rinsing away with your garden hose.
 Just as oven cleaner dissolves tough grease in your oven, it will break down the remaining oil or solvent, allowing you to safely rinse it away.

 • Concrete follow-up: Unlike asphalt, concrete’s slightly porous surface allows spills to seep into its tiny holes.
 The best way to remove the remaining product from concrete is to dissolve it and then draw it out.
-Mix enough of a powered moisture-absorbant product (we recommend corn starch for small spills or diatomaceous earth, which can be found in large bags from swimming pool–supply stores, for larger spills) into the liquid TSP to create a thick paste.
-Spread it over the affected area, be it a fresh spill or an old stain.
+Mix a moisture-absorbing product into the liquid TSP to create a thick paste.
+(We recommend corn starch for small spills or for larger spills, diatomaceous earth, available for purchase online and at swimming pool supply stores.)
+Spread the paste over the affected area, be it a fresh spill or an old stain.
 Work it into the concrete surface with a stiff-bristle nylon brush.
 Spread an additional thin layer of the paste on top and let it dry completely.
 The TSP will break down the oil or solvent components and the absorbing product will bind them.
 The paste could take anywhere from 30 minutes to a couple of hours, depending on outdoor temperature and humidity.
-Use a putty knife to scrape away the dried paste and then rinse with a hose or a power washer.
+Use a putty knife to scrape away the dried paste and then rinse with a hose or power washer.
 Old stains may require more than one application to remove.